Grape-Labs/view-collection/README.md

 # publickey-collection
-List collections of an account owner (using their Pubkey)
+List NFT collections of an account owner (using their Pubkey)

 Note:
 - This will return the results but metadata will need to be queried again with the retrieved mint address